know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 order: 1
 ---

 Asynchronous Module Definition (AMD) is the most widely supported JavaScript module format.
-It's used by cujo.js, jQuery, dojo, Mootools, and several dozen other libraries and frameworks.
-AMD was designed to be a format that is optimal in any browser environment, but can be used in non-browser environments, as well.
+It's used by cujo.js, jQuery, dojo, Mootools, and dozens of other libraries and frameworks.
+AMD is optimal in any browser environment, but you can also use it in non-browser environments.

 Authoring AMD modules is super easy.
 There are just three things to remember:

 1. Wrap your code in a `define()`.
 2. List your dependencies.
-3. Return something!
+3. Return (or export) something!

 ## define()

-Let's take a look at `define()`.
-The `define` function announces to the AMD environment that you wish to declare a module.
+The `define` function announces to the AMD environment that you want to declare a module.
 The signature of this function is pretty flexible, but let's start by focusing on the most common usage.

   define(dependencyIds, factoryFunction);

-As you could likely guess from the first parameter, `dependencyIds`, you can pass an array of ids into `define`.
+As you can see from the first parameter, `dependencyIds`, you can pass an array of ids into `define`.
 These are the ids of other modules that your module requires to do its work.
-The second parameter, `factoryFunction`, is a function that will create your module and will be run *exactly once*.
+The second parameter, `factoryFunction`, creates your module and will be run *exactly once*.
 The factory is called with the dependent modules as parameters.
 Furthermore, it is guaranteed to run only after all of the dependencies are known to be available.
-In practice, the factory typically runs just before it's needed.
+In practice, the factory typically runs just before it is needed.

 Here's a very short example.